 First Aid: Burns

-Call 911 immediately if the victim has any of the following:
+Call 911 immediately if the person has any of the following:

 While you wait for help:

-1st Degree Burn: The injury may look and feel like a mild sunburn.
+1st degree burn (superficial): The injury may look and feel like a mild sunburn.

-2nd Degree Burn: Outer and inner skin layers are burned and usually blister.
+2nd degree burn (partial thickness): Outer and some of the inner skin layers are burned and usually blister.
 The injury may be very painful.

-3rd Degree Burn: All skin layers are destroyed.
+3rd degree burn (full thickness): All skin layers are destroyed.
 Injury looks charred or white.
 May cause little or no pain.

 Seek medical help if any of the following is true: